nightroman/FarNet/FSharpFar/samples/Async/README.md

 a user may switch to other windows and then continue with editor or panel.
 When this editor or panel exits the flow continues and the wizard dialog is resumed.

-This flow is defined in *App.fs* and it may be invoked by *App1.fsx*.
+This flow is defined in the module file *App.fs* and it may be invoked as:

+    fs: //exec file=App.fs ;; FarNet.Async.startJob App.flowWizard

 Several flows may be in progress simultaneously and a user may do some other work at the same time.
-For example, run *App1.fsx*, click `[Editor]`, switch to panels.
-Then run *App1.fsx* again and also click `[Editor]`.
+For example, run the flow, click `[Editor]`, switch to panels.
+Then run the flow again and also click `[Editor]`.
 As a result, you have two flows running.
 In order to see this, in two opened editors enter different texts.
 On exit the wizard shows the current flow text.

-*App2.fsx* is an example of concurrent flows.
-It starts the sample flows and then starts testing flows in order to check and manipulate existing flows.
+The script *App.fsx* is an example of concurrent flows.
+It starts sample flows and then starts testing flows in order to check and manipulate sample flows.

 **Files**

+- *Async.fs.ini* - F# config
 - *App.fs* - the sample wizard flow
-- *App1.fsx* - starts the sample flow normally
-    - Invoke this script in order to work with the wizard.
-- *App2.fsx* - starts flows for auto tests
+- *App.fsx* - starts flows for auto tests
-    - Invoke this script in order to see how flows are automatically controlled and tested by concurrent flows with testing scenarios.
 - *MyPanel.fs* - some panel used by flows
+- *Test.fs* - common test tools
-- *Async.fs.ini* - F# config
+- *Test...fs* - other test flows

 **Tools**